 Web pages are a way to provide general information about your business or products.
 This article will outline the different options available on BigCommerce for creating web pages.
-When you create a web page, we have several methods for creating specific web page types:
+When you create a web page, we have several methods for generating specific web page types:

 - Contain content created using the WYSIWYG editor below — this will display a WYSIWYG editor below to enter your page content.
-The page may look different on the store front because the theme applies its own styling to each page.
+The page may look different on the storefront because the theme applies its own styling to each page.

 - Display syndicated content from an RSS feed — displays a WYSIWYG editor and an address box to paste the link to your RSS feed.